On Statistical Estimation of Edge-Reinforced Random Walks: Introduction

 \subsection{The estimation problem of interest}

 We are interested in the problem of parameter estimation of ERRW using sample trajectories.
-Given the graph structure and the sampled trajectories, we want to recover the list of initial edge weight $L_0=A$.
+Given the graph structure and the sampled trajectories, we want to recover the list of initial edge weights $L_0=A$.

 Formally, given a connected simple graph $G=(V=[n], E)$, $v_0\in V$ and $A:=(a_e)_{e\in E}\in\mathbb{R}_{++}^E$\footnote{To be precise, $G$ and $v_0$ are observed while $A$ is not.}, we obtain $K \ge 1$ i.i.d.
 ERRW sample trajectories of length $T \ge 1$ on graph $G$ with starting point $X_0=v_0$ and initial local time $L_0=A$.
 We denote these sample trajectories as $\big\{X_t(k)\,\big|\,0 \le t\leq T, 1 \le k\leq K\big\}$, and we want to find an estimator $\hat{A}$ such that the error criterion $d(A,\hat{A})$ is small enough with high probability.
 We assume that all the initial edge weights are bounded above and below by positive constants.
 We assume that $\underline{a}\leq \min_{e\in E} a_e\leq \max_{e\in E} a_e \leq \overline{a}$ for some positive constants $\underline{a}, \overline{a}$ that do not scale with $n$.